kieut/notclothesminded_etsy_app/README.md

 ### Populate the Database

-The controller file, crawler.py, takes argv parameters from the command line that represent the min and max range of your HTTP request to the Etsy API.
-Execute crawler.py file with price parameters in the command line to populate the database.
+The controller file, crawler.py, takes argv parameters from the command line that represent the min and max price range of your HTTP request to the Etsy API.
+Execute crawler.py file with price parameters in the command line to populate the database:

 ```